linux-kernel-labs/linux/Documentation/teaching/labs/deferred_work.rst

    kthread_create (f, NULL, "%skthread%d", "my", 0);

-Will create a kernel thread with the name mykthread0.
+Will create a thread kernel with the name mykthread0.

-The kernel thread created with this function will be stopped (in the *TASK_INTERRUPTIBLE* state).
+The kernel thread created with this function will stopped (in the *TASK_INTERRUPTIBLE* state).
 To start the kernel thread, call the :c:func:`wake_up_process`: